webplatform/docs/javascript/Array/index.md

 {{Summary_Section|Provides support for creation of arrays of any data type.

 Array is an object used to list values together.
 When you create an array, you’re setting up a list that you can fill with key:value pairs.
 You can then refer to a whole list using just that one array name.
 You can also refer to one item in the list using the key, also called an index when the key is a number.
+|Provides support for creation of arrays of any data type_

+Array is an object used to list values together_ When you create an array, you’re setting up a list that you can fill with key:value pairs_ You can then refer to a whole list using just that one array name_ You can also refer to one item in the list using the key, also called an index when the key is a number_
-Array is a standard, built-in object.
-Among other things, this means you can create a new array by using the object creation expression new Array(), as in: var myArray = new Array();
+Array is a standard, built-in object_ Among other things, this means you can create a new array by using the object creation expression new Array(), as in: var myArray=new Array();
 But a more efficient way is to use what’s called the literal notation.
 An array literal is created without using the new keyword.
 Instead, you use the square brackets [] and list out what should be in the array: var myAnimals = ["cat", "dog", "rabbit"];
 Using an array literal to declare your array this way avoids some of the quirkiness of the creation expression new Array().
 (For more information, see Stoyan Stefanov's JavaScript Patterns.)